The Average Cost of Changing a Tire

 Generally, most of the tools you need to change a tire are included when you purchase a vehicle.
-In addition to the spare tire, the jack for your car, and the lug wrench, it is helpful to also have wheel wedges and a tire pressure checker.
+In addition to the spare tire, the jack for your car, and the lug wrench, it is helpful also to have wheel wedges and a tire pressure checker.

 If you don’t have these items, a portable, manual jack for your car can cost between $27 and $1,623, a lug wrench will cost about $10 to $25, wheel wedges will set you back $10 to $25, and a tire pressure gauge will cost about $2 to $1,500.
-Of course, in a pinch, you could also use a stone or a brick for a tire wedge, which in most cases will be free.
+Of course, in a pinch, you could also use a stone or a brick for a tire wedge, which in most cases, will be free.

 Cost of Your Time: Priceless

 Of course, the biggest variable in this whole equation is whether or not you are willing to change the tire yourself.
-If you are willing to take the time to learn how to properly change a tire, then you can save a lot of time and money in the long run.
+If you are willing to take the time to learn how to change a tire properly, then you can save a lot of time and money in the long run.
 It is a fairly straightforward process and is not that difficult once you get the hang of it.

 But if you find yourself without the necessary supplies, or do not feel like learning how to change a tire yourself, then it will certainly cost you several hundred dollars to change a tire.